DoktorMike/DoktorMike.github.io/_posts/2018-1-10-Deep-learning-in-julia.md

 # Motivation

-I love new initiatives that tries to do something new and innovative.
-The relatively new language Julia is one of my favorite languages.
+I love new initiatives that tries to do something fresh and innovative.
+The relatively new language [Julia](https://julialang.org/) is one of my favorite languages.
 It features a lot of good stuff in addition to being targeted towards computational people like me.
 I won't bore you with the details of the language itself but suffice it to say that we finally have a general purpose language where you don't have to compromise expressiveness with efficiency.

 ## Prerequisites